 - Did President Donald Trump claim Americans are “going to die” when he’s not president and call his staff “stupid” in a television interview? – False

-Overall, we rate the Lincoln Project Left-Center Biased based on endorsements for Democratic and Independent candidates as well as significant spending in favor of Democrats.
+Overall, we rate the Lincoln Project Left-Center Biased based on endorsements for Democratic and Independent candidates and significant spending in favor of Democrats.
 We also rate them Mixed for factual reporting due to poor sourcing techniques, lack of transparency in spending, and failed fact checks.
-(M. Huitsing 9/11/2020)
+(M. Huitsing 9/11/2020) Updated (06/14/2022)

 Last Updated on June 14, 2022 by Media Bias Fact Check